|

 - "Attend campus events / intramural games of your students and they will invest more in 'your class'."

-- Hypothesis: devise and implement an assignable knowledge-acquring system where novices construct a database of course information similar to the expert's (my) database.
+- Hypothesis: devise and implement an assignable knowledge-acquiring system where novices construct a database of course information similar to the expert's (my) database.
 If I assign this tool appropriately, students would arrive to class capable of participating in activities where this recently learned knowledge is applied in new ways (new to the student) and new connections are created between their developing memory constructs.
-In addition, this system would incorporate spaced-repetition assignments that maintain the database knowledge in long-term memory so that it can easily flow into working memory allowing students full access to previously learned knowledge.
-After class, students would use their growing schema to engage in higher level thinking contained in homework assignments . . . . but I needed to change the student perspective that homework is more than a grade, it is exam preparation - more about that in the next section.
+In addition, this system would incorporate spaced-repetition to maintain the database knowledge in long-term memory so that it can easily flow into working memory allowing students full access to previously learned knowledge.
+After class, students would use their growing schema to engage in higher level thinking contained in homework assignments . . . . but I needed to change the student perspective that homework is more than a grade, it is exam preparation.
+More about that in the next section.

-- Experiment: used spaced-retrieval of course-critical facts to build memory constructs in long-term memory.
-Assign critical-thinking questions as homework and add importance to these questions by asking a subset (~ 10%) of these questions (exactly as they appear in the homework) on the next exam.
+- Experiment: use spaced-retrieval of course-critical facts to build memory constructs in long-term memory (more about Timed Repetitive Quizzes are found below in Section #6).
+Then, assign critical-thinking questions as homework and add importance to these questions by selecting the questions on the in-class exam from this pool of homework questions.
 Wait . . . . did I read that correctly?
-Why would you give students the test?
+You're giving the students the test?
 I wish I didn't "have to," but here's the academic reality:

-- Homework grades are much higher than Exam grades . . . . not surprising since students percieve the "goal of homework assignments" is to get the best grade possible . . . . instructors see it as practice for the Exam.
+- Homework grades are much higher than Exam grades . . . . no surprise here since students percieve the "goal of a homework assignment" is to get the best grade possible.
+Instructors, however, see it as practice for the Exam.

-- Students blame their inate abilities (I can't change), their "exam prep" (it's too late to change) and their instructor for their poor performance on Exams . . . . all teachers hear the following after an exam:
+- Students blame their inate abilities, their "exam prep", and their instructor for their poor performance on Exams . . . . all teachers hear the following after an exam:

 - "I'm not good at Chemistry."